3 Ways to Encourage Employee Trust Through Awareness Training

 Though security and privacy awareness training should never be positioned as a laundry list of directives, that’s effectively what they are.
 The key is to be transparent about why these rules are to be followed and explain the potential impacts for all involved if they’re not.
 This applies to both company-specific polices and even seemingly self-evident elements, like why employees should be wary of phishing emails.
 Showing the why and not just the what allows employees to feel like part of the team and not just order takers.

 If you choose to include simulated phishing emails as part of your training initiative, be transparent about this, too.
 Why tip them off to what is essentially a pop quiz?
 The goal of a phishing campaign is to provide employees with a safe, simulated environment where they can learn about what real phishing attempts look like in the wild.
-It shouldn’t feel like a “gotcha” moment, or an attempt to make your employees feel stupid.
+Phishing campaign ideas shouldn’t have a “gotcha” moment or be an attempt to make your employees feel stupid.
 Alerting your employees beforehand supports the “part-of-the-team” mentality.
 A sense of responsibility to the team, as long as it’s reciprocated, is a step toward trust.

 Your employees have way more going on in their workday than training on security and privacy best practices (or at least they should).
 Keep this in mind when crafting messaging for training deployment.
 Don’t be afraid to poke fun at the very training requirements it’s your job to implement.
 If you work to meet them where they are and show understanding that this training, while important, is one of many responsibilities they have, they’re more likely to feel respected and be more receptive.